coveo/source.coveo.com/_posts/2021-02-16-checkov-terragrunt-hook.md

 Basically, Coveo adopted DevOps principles, meaning all developers are now taking part in the design, development, deployment and operations of our cloud infrastructure.
 This allows us to iterate fast, but then, the security teams must move fast too.

-Unless security professionals work on shifting most of the security concerns as far left as possible?
-Right in the hands of our developers?
+To build secure environments, we must shift security left, in the hands of our developer.
 Shifting security left is something the software industry talks a lot about.
 This post will give you a few ideas.
 Spoiler, tooling is the key!

 <!-- more -->

 ## The challenge of knowledge

-Infrastructure as a service (IaaS) opened a whole new world of possibilities.
+Infrastructure as a service (IaaS) opened a new world of possibilities.
 IaaS providers like Amazon Web Services (AWS), Microsoft Azure, Google Cloud are all well known now and don't need any presentation.
 Back in 2012, Coveo opened its first AWS account.
-In 2021, Coveo is managing over a dozen AWS account.
+In 2021, Coveo is managing over a dozen AWS accounts.

 The multiplication of AWS accounts brought the necessity for Infrastructure as Code (IaC).
 There are multiple IaC tools out there, and Coveo decided to adopt Terraform.
 Terraform can manage almost every AWS resources.
 This means a developer can create IAM roles, EC2 instances, S3 buckets and hundreds of other resources using Terraform.